 Triscuit Recipes to Serve at Your Next Party

-I say that Triscuits are is the ‘easiest’ appetizer – but really, the easiest appetizer is probably good ‘ol chips and slasa.
+Here are some of my favorite, easy Triscuit recipes!
+I say that Triscuits are is the ‘easiest’ appetizer – but really, the easiest appetizer is probably good ‘ol chips and salsa.
 But sometimes a girl’s gotta get somewhat creative, and upgrade a bowl of chips to something that looks like it took a lot of effort.
 And whenever a girl’s gotta do that, she turns to Triscuits.
 This girl in question is actually me.
 Triscuits are my happy place.

 I wish I could tell you that my favorite appetizer is some sort of complicated puff pastry concoction, but truthfully I haven’t mastered puff pastry, and puff pastry also usually makes me sick because I lack enough self control to stop at the third serving.